AccessibilityObservatory/BikeAccess/README.md

 ## Prepare input datasets
 R5py requires street network, destinations and origins as input datasets to perform travel time calculation.
 These input datasets should be prepared in specific formats:
 1. An OpenStreetMap network in `.pbf`  format
 2. The spatial data of origin/destination pairs in ESRI shapefile format, which can be used as origin/destination pairs in a travel time matrix calculation.
-The spatial input data must contain a **unique** 'id' and **point** 'geometry' columns, e.g.
+The spatial input data must contain a **unique** 'id' and **single point** 'geometry' columns, e.g.

 |column | description |
 |---- | --- |